sourcegraph/about/handbook/engineering/hiring/engineering-leadership.md

 Questions:

-- What development feedback have you received from your peers and managers?
+- What development feedback have you received from your peers and managers in the last year?
-- What is something you have struggled with as an engineering manager?
+- What is something you have struggled with as an engineering manager in the last year?
 - What are some things you have done in the last year to become a better engineering manager?

 ## Prioritization